 It’s not enough to just schedule your backups and walk away.
 You need to monitor them to ensure they are occurring on schedule.
 You should also test your ability to restore and fully understand the options you have for restoring your data.
 A backup is only as good as its ability to restore.
 You must test this out periodically to ensure you have a solid disaster recovery plan in place.

 Special Considerations for Backing Up

 When backing up servers with different operating systems, you need to consider the constraints of that system.
 For example, SQL servers can handle differential backups, whereas other servers cannot.
 Some backup software like Veeam integrates easily with all the major operating systems and therefore supports backups of multiple servers using different platforms.

 If you are backing up a single server, things are easy.
 You have only one OS to worry about.
 However, if you are backing up multiple servers with different platforms and applications running on them, things could get more complex.
 Be sure to research all your options and use a vendor that can easily handle groups management and SaaS-managed backup services so that you can view all your data through a single pane of glass.
 You want consolidation and easy delineation if you need to pinpoint a single system to restore.
 You can use groups to easily manage different servers with similar operating systems to keep things organized and streamline your backup strategy.

 As you can see, there are many facets to server backups, and you have options.
-If you have questions or want to learn more about Backblaze backup solutions, contact us today.
-Or, click here if you’re ready to get started backing up your server.
+If you have questions or want to learn more about Backblaze server backup solutions, contact us today.